brucou/-rxcc-state/README.md

 ![User flow](https://github.com/brucou/component-combinators/raw/master/examples/volunteerApplication/assets/volunteerApplication/application%20process.png)

-This in turn was turned into a state machine orchestrating the screens to display in function of the user inputs.
+This in turn was turned into a non-trivial state machine (6 states, 17 transitions) orchestrating the screens to display in function of the user inputs.
 The machine does not display the screen itself (it performs no effects), it computes which screen to display according to the sequence of inputs performed by the user and its extended state (which includes here the state of the application process) :

 ![illustration of basic terminology](https://i.imgur.com/byRSrGH.png)